Soap

 This is me with soap.
 We had to collide at some point.
 Who knows if we will stick.

 Soap is intimate.
 It’s been a while since I’ve found a soap that I’ve wanted to be intimate with.
 There are a lot of fragrances out there.
-Also, I have found that I myself, like a long lasting soap.

-So far, the soap experiment has gone well with a good long list of mistakes.
+So far, the soap experiment has gone well with a good, long list of mistakes.
 The first batch was heavy on the Tamanu oil and full of wonder.
 I’m pretty sure I did all of the things you’re not supposed to do.
 Even so, it had the perfect balance of lather and creaminess.

 The third batch is unscented.
-Made with Kokum butter and pracaxi oil, it looks promising.
-But I forgot to tap the mold and there are little bubbles on the surface.
-They’re going to be a rustic luxury.
+Made with Kokum butter and Pracaxi oil, it looks promising.
+But I forgot to tap the mold, and there are little bubbles on the surface.
+We’ll call it rustic luxury.

 The fourth batch was made with Ucuubu butter and scented with mint and bergamot essential oils.
-It’s the color of maple sugar and unfolding it is going to be an adventure.
+It’s the color of maple sugar, and unfolding it is going to be an adventure.

 The fifth batch is attempt number two in creating a scented but not too scented bar of soap.